Winner Number 9 Colorism

 Tommy’s Epiphany: Don’t have to tote that load

-“In closing,” Tommy said, “I’d like to read something, a perspective, that gave me a moment of clarity.
-It appeared in the Atlantic and was written by a young black woman, who went only by Allene.
+“Colorism’s not something we white people can fix.
+But we can recognize it as trauma looking for a way out.”
+Tommy opened a paper, “I’d like to read a perspective that gave me a moment of clarity.
+It appeared in the Atlantic and was written by a young black woman.
 Here it is, the heart of it, anyway,“

 “There is another, rarely examined aspect of what it means to be black in America.
 Modern-day black activists (hell, a whole lot of black folks in general), require other black people to be BLACK first—that is, to tote around on their bent backs and black shoulders the eons of tortured black history as if that history is a current-day reality while denying who they are as individuals…”